What is ASSA?

 After being involved with ASSC and the University of Newcastle Surgical Society in 2018, she is very keen to work with the rest of the ASSA team to engage with and support fellow students in both the academic and practical sides of surgery!

-Bahjat is a second-year medical student at the Australian National University in Canberra.
+Bahjat is a third-year medical student at the Australian National University in Canberra.
 Before moving to Canberra, Bahjat lived in Sydney, Amman, Abu Dhabi, Doha, Los Angeles and Melbourne, in that order.

 Bahjat was the Communications Officer for the Australasian Students’ Surgical Conference in 2018 and has been involved in his local surgical society.

 In addition to surgery, Bahjat is passionate about social justice and Indigenous health and wants to further explore the relationship between the three.
 He is excited to get other medical students, especially at ANU, more interested and involved in surgery.